plambertULiege/DALSM/README.md

-Besides fitting Nonparametric Double Additive Location-Scale Model to censored data, the DALSM package contains an independent and very fast function, *densityIC*, for density estimation from right- or interval-censored data with possible constraints on the mean and variance.
+Besides fitting Nonparametric Double Additive Location-Scale Model to censored data, the DALSM package contains an independent and very fast function, *densityLPS*, for density estimation from right- or interval-censored data with possible constraints on the mean and variance using Laplace P-splines.

 Let us generate interval-censored (IC) data from a Gamma(10,2) distribution with mean 5.0 and variance 2.5.
 The mean width of the